sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

 ```

 The DeleteAccountForm template file has validations for password length
-and requirements, so those validation error messages require translation
+and requirements, so those validation error messages require microcopy
 strings.
 The file also has the capability to send a password reset link
 to the user if they have forgotten their password.